RennyCode/hearthstone-deck-randomizer/README.md

 ## Description
-In this webpage the user may select a Champion and presss randomize to get a random concept idea for that Champion, the concept are based in words found in card name or description that is taken from the Heartstone API.
+In this webpage the user may select a Champion and press randomize to get a random concept idea for that Champion, the concept is based in words found in card name or description that is taken from the Hearthstone API.

-The randomizer action will result in a selected concept and the proggram will recommend cards to fulfill that concept, cards from the champion catagory and cards that are available to all champions.
+The randomizer action will result in a selected concept and the program will recommend cards to fulfill that concept, cards from the champion category and cards that are available to all champions.

 <div style = "padding-bottom: 150; padding-top: 150">
    <p align="center">